antoinemadec/uvm_training/fifo/README.md

       - note that concurrent assertions can be used for functional coverage
   1. use **run_cov** to run your simulation with coverage
   2. use IMC to look at the code/functional coverage
-  3. add a covergroup checking the fifo went
+  3. add a cover group or a cover property checking that the fifo went
       - full->empty->full
       - empty->full->empty